News Diffusion in Social Networks and Stock Market Reactions

 Abstract

-We study how the social transmission of public news influences investors' beliefs and securities markets.
-Using data on investor social networks, we find that earnings announcements from firms in higher-centrality locations generate stronger immediate price, volatility, and trading volume reactions.
-Post announcement, such firms experience weaker price drift and faster volatility decay but higher and more persistent volume.
-This evidence suggests that greater social connectedness promotes timely incorporation of news into prices, but also opinion divergence and excessive trading.
-We propose the social churning hypothesis and present supporting evidence with granular data from StockTwits messages and household trading records.
+We study how the social transmission of public news influences investors' beliefs and the securities markets.
+Using data on social networks, we find that earnings announcements from firms in higher-centrality counties generate a stronger immediate price, volatility, and trading volume reactions.
+Post-announcement, such firms experience weaker price drift and faster volatility decay but higher and more persistent volume.
+These findings suggest greater social connectedness facilitates the timely incorporation of news into prices, as well as opinion divergence and excessive trading.
+We propose the social churning hypothesis, which is confirmed using granular data from StockTwits messages and household trading records.
+(JEL G1, G4)

 Keywords: Social Networks, Information Diffusion, Earnings Announcement, Investor Attention, Disagreement, Social Finance